Home / Military History / Battle of Trebia 218 BC...

 Why Hannibal Won the Battle

-Significance of the Battle of Trebia
+Roman Mistakes at the Battle of Trebia

 The Battle of Trebia was one of the most significant battles of the Second Punic War.